The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Days 8-11: Offer Validation (Before Full Rebuild)

-Validation Method: 10 Conversations
+Validation method: 10 conversations

-Called 10 past buyers (Tier 1: $200+ purchasers).
-Asked:
+Called 10 past buyers (Tier 1: $200+ purchasers) and asked:

 “I’m launching a 6-week live LinkedIn growth cohort, max 25 people, $1,200.
 Live sessions, small group coaching, accountability.
 Would you buy?”

-7 of 10 said “Yes, I’d buy today.”
+7 of 10: “Yes, I’d buy today.”

-2 of 10 said “Maybe, depends on dates.”
+2 of 10: “Maybe, depends on dates.”

-1 of 10 said “No, too expensive.”
+1 of 10: “No, too expensive.”

 Validation achieved: 70% intent to purchase at the $1,200 price point.

-Immediate action: Asked 7 “yes” respondents to commit with a $300 deposit.
+Asked 7 “yes” respondents to commit with a $300 deposit.

-Deposit results:
+Deposit results

 5 paid a $300 deposit immediately (commitment proof)